4/5

 • self-oriented perfectionism

-You will be offered 45 simple statements concerning your personal characteristics and traits.
-There is no wrong or right anwers, just decide honestly whether you agree or disagree with each item.
+Below are 45 simple statements about your personal characteristics and traits.
+There are no right or wrong answers—respond honestly to how much you agree or disagree with each item.

-Note that this test is provided for educational purposes only, and its questions and results can in no way be interpreted as a specialist or doctor’s advice.
+Note that this test is provided for educational purposes only, and its questions and results cannot replace professional medical or psychological advice.

 1. When I am working on something, I cannot relax until it is perfect